Applying pressure to her lower back while she labors in the birth tub with her partner

 COST OF SERVICES

 The total cost of my services listed above is $1,200.
 A deposit of $600 is due upon signing the contract to reserve your birth window on my calendar.
 The rest is due at 37 weeks.

 I rent TENS Units for your birthing time for $25.
 You’ll receive the TENS Unit at the second prenatal meeting so that you can begin to use it during early labor.
 We’ll discuss proper use during our meeting so you’re ready when the day comes.

-*I believe that every mother deserves a doula who wishes to have one.
+*I believe that every mother/ birthing person deserves a doula who wishes to have one.
 If the cost of my services is truly out of your price range, I am willing to work with you on a payment plan, sliding scale or possibly even a barter system.
 Please be in touch to discuss this in more depth.
 You may also consider asking for contributions toward doula services at your baby shower!
 What a great gift!

 Gift certificates are available for a loved one/ friend/ co-worker.
-Because, does she really need that extra onsie or pair of baby booties?
+Because, do they really need that extra onsie or pair of baby booties?
 Nooo!
-She needs a Birth Doula!
+They need a Birth Doula!
 (I know, onsies & baby booties are fun, too.)